MicrosoftDocs/SCCMdocs/sccm/apps/plan-design/plan-for-and-configure-application-management.md

 If you use HTTPS connections, deploy a web server certificate to the site system servers for the Application Catalog website point and the Application Catalog web service point.

-If you want clients to use the Application Catalog from the internet, deploy a web server certificate to at least one management point.
-Configure it for client connections from the internet.
+If you want clients to use the Application Catalog from the Internet, deploy a web server certificate to at least one management point.
+Configure it for client connections from the Internet.

 For more information about certificate requirements, see [PKI certificate requirements](/sccm/core/plan-design/network/pki-certificate-requirements).